Graduate Director, Comparative Literature

 172 College Avenue, room 301

-Spring 2014 Office Hours: Tuesdays 6pm and by appointment
+Fall 2014 Office Hours: By appointment

 19th and 20th century German literature, literary theory, and intellectual history.

 His research focuses on four major areas: intersections among literary, philosophical and psychoanalytic discourses; Holocaust Studies and the poetics of witnessing; the changing structure of the literary, philosophical, and operatic work in the German nineteenth century; and the legal and political legacies of Nuremberg.

 Camargo Foundation Fellowship, Fall 2011

 2010 SAS Award for Distinguished Contributions to Undergraduate Teaching (Associate Professor category)

 A Weak Messianic Power: Figures of a Time to Come in Benjamin, Derrida and Celan, Fordham University Press, 2013.

 The Belated Witness: Literature, Testimony, and the Question of Holocaust Survival, Stanford University Press, 2006.

 Writing Through Repression: Literature, Censorship, Psychoanalysis, The Johns Hopkins University Press, 1994